 This course covers the whole Programme of Study of the National Curriculum for Science, including investigations and the areas known as Biology, Chemistry and Physics.
-Science GCSEs were reformed a few years ago.
-The changes affected every exam board and every school and college in England teaching GCSEs and mean that there are now only two options available at GCSE level.
-Students must complete either GCSE Combined Science (Double Science) or GCSE Biology, Chemistry and Physics (Triple Science).
+There are now two options available at GCSE level.
+Students must complete either GCSE Combined Science (often referred to as 'double Science') or GCSE Biology, Chemistry and Physics (often referred to as 'triple Science').

-KS4 Science will develop a critical approach to scientific evidence and methods; acquire and apply skills; knowledge and understanding of how science works and its essential role in society.
+The study of Science at Key Stage 4 will lead to the development of a broad and deep knowledge base in the subject.
+Students will develop competence in investigative Science as well as an appreciation of the importance of Science to society at large.
 Students will have already begun to study some of the GCSE Science topics in Year 9 as there are several key areas which will enable a smooth transition from KS3 to KS4.
 These GCSE Science units are compulsory for all KS4 students.
 All students will develop their understanding and skills in ways that provide the basis for further studies in Science and related areas at A Level.